All Female Kilimanjaro Climb

 All travelers to Tanzania need a visa which can now be obtained online on this link.
 We strongly recommend that you apply at least 3 weeks in advance of your trip.
 If you do not manage to obtain a visa online before your trip, you may also get one on arrival, but expect to queue for up to 2h to get it sorted.

-Our payment plan includes 3 instalments: a $200 deposit to book a spot, a 30% payment 150 days before the trip and the balance 120 days before departure.
+Our payment plan includes 2 instalments: a 30% deposit and the balance payment 120 days before departure.
 You may make additional payments between the 2 instalments.

 All the accommodation we will be staying at during your extension has WiFi but in most cases this is only available at the main common area or may be limited in speed and bandwidth.
 This is because camps try to keep impact to a minimum and because connection in the bush is challenging.